MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## What if the app crashes while authoring.
 Do I lose data?
 Both apps automatically save your edits as you author a guide.
 Any loss of data due to a crash should be minimal.

-## What keyboard shortcuts are available in the PC Authoring app?
+## What keyboard shortcuts are available in the PC authoring app?

 For a list of keyboard shortcuts, see the [Authoring Guide](pc-authoring.md).